-(9) Employee Benefits
+(8) Employee Benefits

 The Company contracts for health insurance coverage for employees and their dependents through third-party administrators.
-During the years ended October 31, 2003, 2002 and 2001, total expense of \$1,044,402, \$1,223,403 and \$1,682,107, respectively, was incurred under the Company's insured health care program.
+During the years ended October 31, 2004, 2003 and 2002, total expense of \$1,113,760, \$1,044,402, and \$1,223,403, respectively, was incurred under the Company's insured health care program.

 The Company maintains a 401(k) retirement savings plan for the benefit of its eligible employees.
 Substantially all of the Company's employees who meet certain service and age requirements are eligible to participate in the plan.
-Company matching contributions are two dollars for every one dollar contributed by an employee up to 4% of the employees' annual compensation.
-The Company made matching contributions to the plan of \$337,686, \$437,132 and \$454,825 for the years ended October 31, 2003, 2002 and 2001, respectively.
+Through December 31, 2003, Company matching contributions were two dollars for every one dollar contributed by an employee up to 4% of the employees' annual compensation.
+Effective January 1, 2004, the Company adopted a new plan document which provides that the Company's matching contributions will be discretionary.
+Effective January 1, 2004, the Company's matching contributions are two dollars for every one dollar contributed by an employee up to a maximum match of \$5,000 and \$0.50 for every one dollar contributed by an employee thereafter up to a maximum total match of \$10,000.
+The new plan document also provides that the matching contributions made by the Company will be based on deferral contributions made during the entire plan year as opposed to each individual payroll period.
+Therefore, the matching contributions will be paid subsequent to the last day of the plan year and have been accrued as accrued compensation and payroll taxes in the accompanying October 31, 2004 balance sheet.
+The Company made or accrued matching contributions to the plan of \$519,870, \$337,686, and \$437,132 for the years ended October 31, 2004, 2003 and 2002, respectively.

 The Company adopted on March 1, 1996 the Optical Cable Corporation 1996 Stock Incentive Plan (the "Plan").
 The Plan is intended to provide a means through the use of stock incentives that the Company can increase the personal financial interest employees have in the future success of the Company, thereby stimulating the efforts of these employees and strengthening their desire to remain with the Company.
 The Company has reserved 750,000 shares of common stock for issuance pursuant to incentive awards under the Plan.
-As of October 31, 2003, there were approximately 285,000 additional shares available for grant under the Plan.
-Through the end of fiscal year 2003, options granted under the plan have terms ranging from 4 to 10 years, and generally vest 25% after two years, 50% after three years, 75% after four years and 100% after five years or in equal quarterly installments over five years, with certain option grants vesting in equal monthly installments over four years.
+As of October 31, 2004, there were approximately 191,000 remaining shares available for grant under the Plan.
+Through the end of fiscal year 2004, options granted under the plan have terms ranging from 4 to 10 years, and generally vest 25% after two years, 50% after three years, 75% after four years and 100% after five years or in equal quarterly installments over five years, with certain option grants vesting in equal monthly installments over four years.

-No new stock options were granted during 2003.
+No stock options were granted under the Plan during 2004 or 2003.
 The per share weighted-average estimated fair value of stock options granted during 2002 was \$6.97 on the date of grant using the Black-Scholes option-pricing model with the following weighted-average assumptions: no expected cash dividend yield, risk-free interest rate of 5.15%, expected volatility of 134.6% and an expected life of 9 years.
-The per share weighted-average estimated fair value of stock options granted during 2001 was \$33.76 on the date of grant using the Black-Scholes option-pricing model with the following weighted-average assumptions: no expected cash dividend yield, risk-free interest rate of 5.57%, expected volatility of 106.8% and an expected life of 4.87 years.